 Can I Grow Lettuce in my AeroGarden?

-If you have not guessed the answer to this question yet, it is a most definite yes!
+Lettuce is often a go-to grow of choice for hydroponic growers since lettuce appreciates the abundance of water available.
+Growing lettuce in your AeroGarden is just as easy as any other hydroponic system.
 Not only can you grow lettuce in your AeroGarden, but you can also do it astonishingly fast.
 Spring greens grown with an AeroGarden are ready to harvest in just three to four weeks and available to enjoy all year long.
 For the best indoor-grown lettuce with an AeroGarden, follow these top tips.

 Step 1: Set up light distance